Feline Fears and Anxieties

 Clinical Animal Behaviourists in Birmingham Wolverhampton Derby Stoke-on-Trent Solihull Burton-upon-Trent Dudley Halesowen Redditch Kidderminster Stafford Stourbridge Walsall Tamworth Lichfield West Bromwich Atherstone Aldridge Evesham Tipton Cannock Bromsgrove Smethwick Willenhall Oldbury Droitwich Spa Uttoxeter Rugeley Stone Stourport-on-Severn Brierley Hill Wednesbury Brownhills Alvechurch Telford and Wrekin Shropshire Sandwell Wyre Forest Wychavon Sutton Coldfield Coventry North Warwickshire Coleshill Nuneaton Bedworth Cheshire Cheadle Bridgnorth Shifnal Newport Oswestry Shrewsbury

 Feline fears and anxieties can be a concern for many caregivers.
 As a cat owner, you don’t want to see your feline loved one in distress.
 Most cats feel fearful or anxious about some things.
-However, when cats can’t avoid what’s causing them worry, then there’s snowball effect and it impacts upon the whole family.
+However, when cats can’t avoid what’s causing them worry, then there’s a snowball effect, and it impacts the whole family.

 Here to help